 mayors - 46 years

 Joan was born in 1944 in Dauphin, Manitoba.
-Her father Kenneth Donovan was a British home child sent to Canada in 1929; her mother Bernadette, was born in P.Q. to Mary Leahy whose parents were from County Tipperary and Michael McCaffrey whose family came from the North of Ireland.
+Her father Kenneth was a British home child sent to Canada in 1929.
+Her mother Bernadette, was born in P.Q. to Mary Leahy whose parents were from Co.
+Tipperary and Michael McCaffrey whose family came from the North of Ireland.
 Joan and Brian O’Malley married in 1963.

 So how did Joan get to sew Canada’s First Maple Leaf flag?
 Prime Minister Lester B. Pearson had made an election promise to deliver a new National flag.
 A task force was commissioned.
 They sifted through 6,000 submitted designs and chose three.
 The flag designs were flat drawings.
 Flags may be hung flat on a parade float or a wall, but mostly flags are for raising proudly up the flagpole to catch the wind and our salute.
 The PM concluded that the real test would be to see the designed flags flying.